Why Major in Electrical Engineering or Computer Engineering?

 A major in computer engineering focuses more deeply on computer hardware and software, and embedded systems.
 There are still plenty of hands-on projects, as most everything these days is controlled in some way with a computer.

-Graduate work in areas such as computer security, computer networks, machine learning, and data science can be pursued with any of these three undergraduate degrees.
+Graduate work in areas such as computer security, computer networks, machine learning, and data science can be pursued with a degree in either Electrical Engineering or Computer Engineering.

 Each major culminates in a major design experience course (MDE), taken in your senior year.
 Some students take more than one MDE, and if approved, students can substitute one of these for a different MDE, even from a different major.
 The current offerings (as of Fall 2020) are as follows: